 You'll put the knowledge gained in the taught components to use in a cutting-edge research project, which can be theoretical, computational or experimental.

-You can exit after 9 months with a PgDip.
+You can exit after 9 months with PgDip Advanced Physics.

-First or second-class Honours degree in physics (Mathematics and Physics, Theoretical Physics, Astrohphysics, Engineering Physics) or other related subject.
+First or second-class Honours degree in physics (Mathematics and Physics, Theoretical Physics, Astrophysics, Engineering Physics) or other related subject.

 Faculty of Science